 Mint Mobile works with most GSM-compatible phones, including Android and iPhone.
 You can buy a phone directly from Mint Mobile's website with financing options available through Affirm.
 These phones include new devices like the Galaxy S21 series, Pixel 5 series, and even iPhone 12.

 For the best 5G experience, you should get a phone that works with as many T-Mobile 5G bands as possible.
 Look for support for band n71 (600MHz) and n41 (2.5GHz) as a minimum, with bands n260 (39GHz) and n261 (28GHz) providing some improved capacity in a few urban areas.
 Just about any of the best 5G phones will work on Mint Mobile.

 Since both carriers can use T-Mobile's network, you can use any of the best Android phones without issue.
 Just keep in mind that 5G phones will only be able to use LTE on Republic.

 If you're looking for a new phone, Republic Wireless does sell a handful of solid Android though the selection is quite limited.
 Still, you can get the Galaxy S21 and Pixel 5 if you want something with great performance.

-Which carrier works best for you is going to come down mostly to how much data you use and whether you use it consistently.
+Which carrier works best for you will come down mostly to how much data you use and whether you use it consistently.
 For lighter or more infrequent data users, Republic Wireless offers a lot of saving with great coverage.
-For most people, Mint Mobile is going to fit in with their uses much more especially if they use a lot of data.
-Mint Mobile's iPhone support, as well as international features, is also going to be a big deal to many people.
-Mint Mobiles comes out as the strongest option for the vast majority of users as long as they're willing to buy multiple months.
+For most people, Mint Mobile has some of the best cell phone plans around to fit in with their uses much more, especially if they use a lot of data.
+Mint Mobile's iPhone support and international features are also going to be a big deal to many people.
+Therefore, mint Mobiles comes out as the strongest option for most users as long as they're willing to buy multiple months.

 Plenty of data for smartphone users